MAKE A DIFFERENCE

 Use this guidance to plan and prepare your own Read for Peace event.
 Then consider using the pre- and post-visit curricula below to continue the conversation.

 Let the media know about your event!
 You can send a press release a couple weeks before you plan to host your MLK Read for Peace event.
 Here are some things to keep in mind and include in your release:

 Keep it short and concise.
 Press releases should fit on one page and have short paragraphs.

 Don’t send it too soon.
 Your event is most likely to pop up on the media radar if you send your release about two weeks before the event.
 You can send a follow-up copy of the release the week of the event as well.

 Pack the release with details.
-Include information about which schools are participating, how many classrooms, the total count of students and the total number of volunteers involved.
-Find a good quote.
-See if someone in your organization can work up a quick, compelling quote about the importance and impact of this event.
+Include information about which schools are participating, how many classrooms, the total count of students, and the total number of volunteers involved.
+Ask someone in your organization to share a quick, compelling quote about the importance and impact of this event.

-Remember to include Montana Campus Compact, AmeriCorps, AmeriCorps VISTA, SeniorCorps in the press release.
+Remember to include Montana Campus Compact, ServeMontana, AmeriCorps, AmeriCorps VISTA, and AmeriCorps Seniors in the press release as appropriate.

 Really spread the word.
 Aside from traditional newspaper and TV station media, send your release to local radio stations, public broadcasting networks, independent and Internet media, and even university media.